Stomacher: Early stomachers

 In the 15th and 16th centuries, men and women both wore decorative stomachers (sometimes called placards or plackets) with open-fronted doublets and gowns.
 Henchmen and footmen at the coronation of Henry VII of England in October 1485 were supplied with crimson and green satin doublets and "plakkardes".
 The form and style of these stomachers in combination with the headgear is often used to date paintings to a certain time period.

 Stomachers for Elizabeth I were made by her tailors Walter Fyshe and William Jones.
 Some were rigid, made with paste board, while many had no stiffening.
 In the 1590s, the embroiderer John Parr embellished stomachers for Elizabeth with pearls and silver wire.
+In 1596, Parr embroiderered three gowns for ladies in waiting, and embellished the white satin and silver camlet stomachers with "a tuft of Venice stuff with hanging spangles and a garland of silver purl about them".

 In 1603, Elizabeth Wriothesley, Countess of Southampton, who was pregnant, wrote to her husband in London asking him to buy her a stomacher, 'buy me a "stumiger" of scarlet, half a yard broad, and as long at least, lined with plush to keep my belly warm a days when I must ride'.
 In 1635, Henrietta Maria's tailors were paid for "putting in whalebone into all her Majesty's stomachers when her Majesty was with child".

 In 1674, Lady Anne Clifford wrote that she usually wore a string of scented pomander beads under her stomacher.

 Some 17th-century women's stomachers from the Dutch Republic: